-We will go through some of the key concepts and tools that a mature project manager uses to help him significantly increase the probability of project success.
+We will go through some of the key concepts and tools that a mature project manager uses to help him significantly increase the probability of project success and PMP certification.

 Credible project schedule